-In September 2020 it was confirmed that VAT Retail Export Scheme is to be withdrawn from the 1st of January 2021.
-VAT-Free Shopping Withdrawn by UK for International Travellers is in line with when the Brexit transition period will end.
+In September 2020 it was confirmed that the VAT Retail Export Scheme is to be withdrawn from the 1st of January 2021.
+VAT-Free Shopping Withdrawn by the UK for International Travellers is in line with when the Brexit transition period will end.

 The VAT Retail Export Scheme (VAT RES)

 The VAT RES allows travellers that are bound for destinations outside of the EU can buy certain items from various UK retailers free from the 20% value-added tax.
 This is provided that the product is not consumed in the UK and are “exported” from the UK or EU within three months of purchase.
 Any goods that are subject to excise duties are specifically excluded from the VAT RES.

 The reason for this as under the World Trade Organisation rules, the UK would be obligated to offer the scheme to those travelling to EU countries too.
 The UK Government argues that it would lead to an increased cost of the scheme.
 Also, they consider the impact on the industry from this news will be low.